Book a free initial discussion →

 Sustainability for SMEs in Australia: Cut Costs & Gain Advantage

 Global supply chains and customers are increasingly looking at environmental and social performance when choosing who to work with.
-That means SME sustainability in Australia is now much more than compliance—it’s about staying competitive, building resilience, and creating long-term value.
+That means ESG for small businesses is now much more than compliance — it’s about staying competitive and creating long-term value.
+Our business advisory team works with SME owners navigating exactly these pressures.

-1. Staying Ahead of Australia’s New Sustainability Reporting Standards
+New Sustainability Reporting Standards

 Australia has started rolling out the Australian Sustainability Reporting Standards (ASRS) from January 2025.
 These new rules apply mainly to large companies first, but the ripple effects will be felt across the economy.

 Even if your SME doesn’t fall under direct reporting requirements, many of your bigger customers or suppliers will.
-That means they’ll soon be asking for details about your environmental impact—especially around Scope 1, 2 and 3 emissions (covering direct emissions, energy use, and supply chain impacts).
+That means they’ll soon be asking for details about your environmental impact — especially around Scope 1, 2 and 3 emissions (covering direct emissions, energy use, and supply chain impacts).

+Getting ahead of these standards can deliver major benefits.
+By starting early, SMEs can cut costs and improve efficiency.
 Take energy use as an example: switching to LED lighting can cut energy consumption by up to 75%.
 For a medium-sized business, that could save $5,000–$10,000 every year.
 Early action means you’re less likely to rely on costly carbon offsets later.

-2. Building Stronger, More Resilient Supply Chains
+Stronger, More Resilient Supply Chains

 From mining and construction to retail and logistics, Australian industries are facing supply chain challenges like never before.
 Rising costs, shipping delays, and material shortages are now everyday realities.

-Here’s where sustainability makes a difference.
 SMEs with strong ESG practices are proving more resilient in the face of disruption.
 Larger companies are also prioritising partnerships with suppliers that can demonstrate sustainable practices.

-Supply Chain Resilience for Australian SME's
+Supply Chain Resilience for Australian SMEs

 By embedding sustainability into your business, you can: